By DANIEL J. LEONARD

 Decided to take a huge step in improving your homebrew and set up a temperature controlled fermentation system, have ya?
 Smart thinking.
 Next to mindful sanitation practices, temperature control is one of the single most important ways to improve the quality of your beer.
 Heck, it might be the most important way to improve the quality of your beer.
 The exact temperature at which you ferment your beer can have a profound effect on the finished product.
 Want a cleaner, crisper brew?
 Try holding your fermentation temps on the cool side of your yeasts ideal temperature range.
 Want more fruity esters in your beer?
 Then a warmer ferment is where it’s at, but drift too warm and you risk imparting strong rubbing alcohol notes into your brew.

-By the way, temperature control is just one of about, let's say, 40 things you should be doing to ensure you're on your brewing game.
+By the way, temperature control is just one of about, let's say, 40 things it pays to be doing to ensure you're on top of your brewing game.
 Check out the other 39 here: Top 40 Ways to Improve Your Homebrew

 Oh, almost forgot to mention: Welcome to the wonderful world of Lagering!
 Yes sir, you can now properly brew any of the bottom fermenting family of beers which require controlled, low fermentation temperatures.